 Tax Refunds - Individuals can check the status of their tax refund using Where’s My Refund? tool or by calling 800-829-1954 for automated refund information.

-Utilities - The moratorium on utility shut-offs (water, municipal electric, and sewer customers) will end on March 15, 2022.
+Utilities - The moratorium on utility shut-offs (water, municipal electric, and sewer customers) expired on March 15, 2022.
 The updated legislation also extends the payment plan provisions requiring all utilities to offer a 12-month, no down payment, interest-free payment plan to customers prior to disconnecting service or imposing liens for non-payment of arrearages that had accrued since the beginning of the public health emergency.
 Learn about utility assistance programs in our state that may help you if you are struggling to pay your utility bills.

 Employment Safeguards, Unemployment Benefits and Help for Businesses